Our Current Projects

 Greenwich Sanctuary Project

-Greenwich Sanctuary Project is a collaboration between Greenwich Islamic Centre, Royal Borough of Greenwich and Greenwich Inclusion Project to support the resettlement of Syrian families who have come to the UK through the UNHRC vulnerable persons programme.
+Greenwich Sanctuary Project is a collaboration between Greenwich Islamic Centre, Royal Borough of Greenwich and Greenwich Inclusion Project to support the resettlement of Syrian families who have come to the UK through the UNHCR vulnerable persons programme.

 GrIP’s role in the project is to connect these families to the local community through a range of volunteering projects.
-Our volunteer roles offer the families, support, friendship and help to integrate into the community.
+Our volunteer roles offer the families support, friendship and help to integrate into the community.